Bio-lock/BiolockEmbed/README.md

 - **primary_color** (string, optional): Primary theme color (hex code string without '#') for the embedded UI.
 - **lng** (string, optional): Language code for the embedded UI (default is auto-detected).
 - **feature_key** (string, optional): Feature key or API key for BioLock (required for `upload` and `createBiolink` pages).
+- **display_capture_consent_if_needed** (boolean, optional, default: true): Capture the user’s consent if it has not already been obtained by the parent site.
+- **allow_third_party_cookies** (boolean, optional, default: true): Set to true to enable third-party cookies; set to false to disable them and suppress the consent popup for these cookies.

 #### Options for the Upload Page:
 - **displayed_data_section_title** (string, optional): Customizes the title of the data section.